 What Is Mastering?

 It is that added sheen and shimmer that allows a recording to hold its own against other professional recordings out in the world.
 With mastering, you can unify the sound of a record, hit the correct standards for distribution, and create consistency throughout a song.
+But remember that a great master starts with a great mix - so don't skimp on the mixing process!

 Why Your Mastering Chain Is So Important